 The second societal standpoint is that is desirable, at least for the foreseeable future, to make these race based distinctions if we are to realize our social policy objectives.
 Liberals doubt this, for they fear the perpetuation of race-based division, discrimination and strife.
 But the prevailing consensus is against them.
 It is reflected in a broad range of attitudes and materials and, if we doubt this, we need only look at Art 2(2) of the UN’s International Convention for the Elimination of Racial Discrimination: ‘States Parties shall, when the circumstances so warrant, take, in the social, economic, cultural and other fields, special and concrete measures to ensure the adequate development and protection of certain racial groups or individuals belonging to them, for the purpose of guaranteeing them the full and equal enjoyment of human rights and fundamental freedoms.’
 The Constitutional Court accepts this principle, sometimes with reluctance but always without qualification.
 The American Supreme Court takes a stand against it, but

 The third societal standpoint is that, in the formulation and promotion of these objectives, we must recognize that people whom I have called, for want of a better term, non-whites, when compared as a group to whites, enjoy a lower standard of social and economic welfare when compared as a group to whites and so are concomitantly unequal.
 Economic welfare in particular is treated as important, but social welfare is not far behind.
 As a proposition, this is indisputable, but the issue is, what to do about it?
 Liberals doubt whether group-based analysis is helpful.
 They believe that, at least where this is practicable, the analysis should be individualized.
-The prevailing ethic is against them.
-The Constitutional Court emphatically believes otherwise.
-The US Supreme Court equivocates on the point.
+The prevailing ethic is against them: the Constitutional Court emphatically believes otherwise, and the US Supreme Court equivocates on the point.

 The fourth standpoint, treated as axiomatic by most black Africans but much more controversial among the other races, is that the disparity so identified is solely the result of colonialism, apartheid and other race-based discrimination over past years.
 The extent to which this is true is by no means an easy question to answer.
 Issues of causation can be complicated by the presence of multiple causes and implicate the question of whether, as a matter of judicial policy, the nexus between cause and effect is sufficiently proximate to warrant the grant of relief.
 When, as here, one group (white people) is said to be causatively responsible for injury to a second group (non-whites), the complexity of the analysis is multiplied many times over.